 Where a Bogle-style “lazy portfolio” with only two funds will require you to rebalance as little as once per year, a portfolio of digital assets may require you to work anywhere from 1 hour a month to 40 hours each week.

-While you can invest in Hong Kong property through a REIT and emerging market bonds through a fund with absolutely 0 knowledge in either areas, buying a website with no prior knowledge is obviously a steep learning curve.
+While you can invest in Hong Kong property through a REIT and emerging market bonds through a fund with absolutely 0 knowledge in either areas, buying a website that generates income with no prior knowledge is obviously a steep learning curve.

-One of the things you’ll realise early on is the importance of due diligence.
-Nobody’s going to tell you if you’re about to pay too much or if the website you’re about to buy is a ticking time bomb – it’s on you to do your own due diligence.
+One of the things you’ll realise early on is the importance of having a framework for website due diligence.
+Nobody’s going to tell you if you’re about to pay too much or if the website you’re about to buy is a ticking time bomb—it’s on you to do your own due diligence.

 Oddly enough, most people believe in others more than themselves.
 It’s why most are happy to work for an employer, where they have the illusion of security.
 It’s why they’re happy to invest in a company they know nothing about more than their own.